lukasoppermann/design-tokens/README.md

 You can use this feature to integrate tokens into your build pipeline.
 The ideal is to send tokens from Figma to a repository and automatically transform them.
 Depending on your setup you could either trigger a webhook on your product repos, create a new semversion on the tokens repo or notify the dev teams in another way.

 To learn how to set this up using `github` and `actions` check out the documentation and code examples in the [design token transformer repositry](https://github.com/lukasoppermann/design-token-transformer).

+#### Gitlab repo
+This will set up the plugin to trigger a Gitlab pipeline passing in the variables directly as environment variables.
+This data flow is documented in the section [Pass CI/CD variables in the API call](https://docs.gitlab.com/ee/ci/triggers/#pass-cicd-variables-in-the-api-call) in the Gitlab "Triggers" documentation.

+Once the pipeline is triggered the following values will be available as environment variables:
+ - `FIGMA_EVENT_TYPE`: The provided event type string.
+ - `FIGMA_CLIENT_PAYLOAD_TOKENS`: The generated tokens JSON string.
+ - `FIGMA_CLIENT_PAYLOAD_FILENAME`: The filename for the original Figma file.

 ## Errors